 Sequencing means being able to arrange information, language, and actions in the correct order.

 Did you know even babies are learning to sequence when they put sounds together to form words, and words together to form 2 word phrases?
 Sound and word order matter!
-As children get older they use sequencing to learn to read, write and to follow steps to complete an action.
+As children get older they use sequencing to learn to read, write, and follow steps to complete an action.

 Steps to teaching sequencing